|

 Thats where splits in the Church came along.
 Well, if Jesus prayer was

-that they all
+that they all I started to

 understand the difference between human beings and every other being on the earth.
 All